smartsdk/dataModels/validator/README.md

   * `fail` - print warnings, and fails.
 * ``-p, --fiware:path``.
 The path of FIWARE Data Model(s) to be validated (if recursion enabled, it will be the starting point of recursion)
 * ``-h, --help``.
 Print the help message

+If you want to execute `validate` outside the root directory and you want to import the common schemas, you have to import them using the correct path.

 ### Default configuration
 For a more fine grained configuration you can create a `config.json` file.
 An example is provided in the repository.